 Anterior cruciate ligament (ACL) sprain or tear

-The knee is an intricate joint that’s heavily used in day to day life – and especially in competitive sports like BJJ.
+The knee is an intricate joint that’s heavily used in day-to-day life – and especially in competitive sports like BJJ.
 Some of the supporting structures may fail.
 The first frequent kind of BJJ knee injury is the anterior cruciate ligament (ACL) sprain or tear.
 This is the ligament that prevents overextension of the knee.
-As logic would have it – this ligament can be torn by overdoing a move like the kneebar which is specifically designed to put this tremendous strain on the knee.
+As logic would have it – this ligament can be torn by overdoing a move like a kneebar which is specifically designed to put this tremendous strain on the knee.
 ACL tears are no joke and they may render your knees unstable.
 However, the good news is that you can do surgery and have new ACLs that will feel pretty much like your old ones.

 Mediate Collateral Ligaments ( MCL)

-At the side of the knee – there’s the mediate collateral ligaments.
-These ligaments connect and hold leg and thigh together.
+At the side of the knee – there are the mediate collateral ligaments.
+These ligaments connect and hold the leg and thigh together.
 These ligaments are frequently damaged by doing twisting, rotating motions with your knees.
 You may experience pain, swelling, and instability of your knees after an injury of this kind.
 Luckily, many MCL injuries heal on their own with time and require no surgical intervention.
 You just need to rest.